Can Chameleon fields be the source of both the dark energy dipole and the CMB dipole?: Redshift interval less than 0.1

 \section{Redshift interval less than 0.1}

-In the redshift interval $0.015<z<0.1$, there are 211 supernovae.
-In this redshift, a value obtained for the bulk flow direction is $(l,b)=(302^{+10}_{-12},5^{+8}_{-9})$, which is consistent with the results of the \citep{Watkins} ($(l,b)=(283^{+14}_{-18},12^{+14}_{-14})$).
+In the redshift $0.015<z<0.1$, there are 211 supernovae.
+In this redshift, the result obtained for the bulk flow direction is $(l,b)=(302^{+10}_{-12},5^{+8}_{-9})$, which is consistent with the results of the (\cite{Watkins}) ($(l,b)=(283^{+14}_{-18},12^{+14}_{-14})$).
 Figures (3) demonstrate the results of this simulation.
-As shown in Figure 3(low panel), the direction of movement of the local cluster (CMB dipole) is outside the region $(1-\sigma)$ of the bulk current, which indicates that the farther we go from $150h^{-1}Mpc$, The difference between the direction of movement of the local cluster and the direction of the bulk flow increases.
+As shown in Figure 3(low panel), the direction of movement of the local cluster (CMB dipole) is outside the region $(1-\sigma)$ of the bulk flow, which indicates that the farther we go from $150h^{-1}Mpc$, the difference between the direction of movement of the local cluster and the direction of the bulk flow increases.
 The results of many previous studies for different areas are given in Table (1).

 The other parameters that are fitted are the parameters of the Chameleon model $ (\alpha, \beta) $, which is determined using the bulk flow model.
 In Figure 4, the probability distributions for these parameters are plotted for 60,000 data.
 As it is known, the range of these parameters is of the order of one, which some studies have predicted the same value.